Shared Responsibility Model

 Common misunderstandings

-Three misunderstandings recur with sufficient frequency that every general-section reader should recognise them by sight.
+Three misunderstandings recur often enough that every general-section reader should recognise them by sight.
 Each is captured below as a misconfiguration callout: the pattern identifies the false belief, names the obligation the customer actually holds, and cites the primary source that documents the partition.

 Cross-cutting implications